 A reality check: Most regular coffee drinkers are not enhancing productivity at all.
 They are preventing the energy crash that develops when they quit.
-A 2016 systematic review of 95 studies found that habitual caffeine users experience tolerance where baseline cognitive performance returns to pre-caffeine levels after just three weeks of consistent use [1].
+A 2016 review of the caffeine research literature found that habitual caffeine users experience tolerance where significant cognitive benefits substantially diminish within two to three weeks of consistent daily use [1].
 Translation: if you drink coffee every day, you are probably not getting smarter or faster.
 You are getting back to normal.

-This insight changes everything about how you think about caffeine.
+This is why caffeine and productivity science matters: not to confirm that coffee helps, but to map exactly when it does and when it does not.
 Most productivity advice treats coffee as universally helpful, the fuel that powers through your workday.
 The actual research shows a much more complicated picture, one where caffeine’s benefits depend entirely on your habits, genetics, sleep quality, and the specific type of cognitive work you are doing.

 What you will learn